 Why organisations should implement a Domestic Abuse Policy

-25th November marks International Day for the Elimination of Violence Against Women, so we’re looking at how organisations can help to reduce the stigma around the topic of violence against women, in particular making it easier for victims of domestic abuse to be supported in the workplace.
+No More Week commenced on March 5th to help raise awareness of domestic abuse and sexual violence, inspiring individuals, organisations, and communities to make change.
+In recognition of this awareness week, we’re looking at how organisations can help to reduce the stigma around these topics, in particular making it easier for victims of domestic abuse to be supported in the workplace.

 Domestic violence accounts for 16% of all violent crime reported to the police in the UK.
 According to the Office of National Statistics ‘Domestic abuse: findings from the Crime Survey for England and Wales’, 1 in 4 women will be affected by domestic abuse in their lifetime and 73% of domestic violence victims are women.
 These are shocking statistics, made even more shocking by the fact that domestic abuse remains a hidden crime, usually happening behind closed doors, so these figures are unlikely to represent the true scale of the problem.

 What these statistics highlight is the fact that it’s very likely that there are victims and perpetrators of domestic violence within our workplaces.
 Sadly, the impact of recession and the ongoing cost-of-living crisis is likely to increase instances of domestic violence too, as the additional stresses exacerbate the situation.